Perhaps the first question you have when starting a startup is, should you find a co-founder?

 It’s a better founding experience to have a team.

 For example, raising investment.
-Although we hope everyone we select finds a co-founder at Entrepreneur First, combining exceptional people is a human process which can’t work out perfectly every time.
-So, in every cohort of founders we work with, a small number of people don’t find a co-founder and decide they want to start a company alone anyway.
+Although we hope everyone we select finds a cofounder at Entrepreneurs First, combining exceptional people is a human process which can’t work out perfectly every time.
+So, in every cohort of founders we work with, a small number of people don’t find a cofounder and decide they want to start a company alone anyway.

 When we then decide whether we will invest into their company, an investor panel helps us make the decision.
 Almost always, these solo founders are unable to convince the investors.
 Most investors have the experience or the bias that solo founders won’t work out.
 If you can’t convince someone to work with you, why should they invest?
 Whether this is right or wrong, it’s reality.